 Thai cuisine not only requires skillful preparation but also knowledge on how to combine the right ingredients and flavours – not just within one dish, but across the six or more shared per sitting.
 For example, if you’re having a sweet salad, you’d be looking to pair this with a sour stir fry.
 If you’re going for a blow-your-face-off curry, it makes sense to opt for a mild soup or stir-fry.

-At Chaophraya’s cooking school you’ll unlock the secrets of Thai cooking with the expert guidance of their chefs and leave confident in the knowledge that you’ll be impressing your guests at your next dinner party.
+At Chaophraya’s cooking school you’ll unlock the secrets of Thai cooking with the expert guidance of their chefs and leave confident in the knowledge that you’ll be impressing your can you buy klonopin online guests at your next dinner party.

 The classes feature a welcome fruit punch on arrival, an introduction to Thai ingredients and where to source them – key to recreating those authentic flavours – followed by a short demonstration from the chef.